-To get the information you need about insurance for your utility trailer, meet with a local Trusted Choice® member agent who can answer your questions about any applicable state requirements and provide quotes from several different insurance providers.
-Find a member agent today to get the insurance coverage you need to protect your investment.
+To get the information you need about insurance for your utility trailer, meet with a local independent agent who can answer your questions about any applicable state requirements and provide quotes from several different insurance providers.
+Find an agent today to get the insurance coverage you need to protect your investment.

 Utility Trailer Safety Tips